httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 --- abstract

-This specification defines a mechanism for using designated HTTP responses as an external dictionary for future HTTP responses for compression schemes that support using external dictionaries (e.g., Brotli (RFC 7932) and Zstandard (RFC 8878)).
+This document specifies a mechanism for dictionary-based compression in the Hypertext Transfer Protocol (HTTP).
+By utilizing this technique, clients and servers can reduce the size of transmitted data, leading to improved performance and reduced bandwidth consumption.
+This document extends existing HTTP compression methods and provides guidelines for the delivery and use of compression dictionaries within the HTTP protocol.

 --- middle